Huge iceberg towers over Canadian town

 Martin plans to go back soon to try to get some night images.

-Iceberg season runs from spring through late summer and the waters start to refreeze in mid-September.
+Iceberg season runs from spring through late summer.
 A combination of currents bring Arctic ice southward along the Newfoundland coast, which is how it earned the "Iceberg Alley" nickname.

 CNN Meteorologist Brandon Miller said it's rare to have an iceberg this large so close to the shore.